Robert Mugabe: Relations with ZAPU and the Gukurahundi

 Under the new constitution, Zimbabwe's presidency was a ceremonial role with no governmental power; the first President was Canaan Banana.
 Mugabe had previously offered the position to Nkomo, who had turned it down in favour of becoming Minister of Home Affairs.
 While working together, there remained an aura of resentment and suspicion between Mugabe and Nkomo.
 Mugabe gave ZAPU four cabinet seats, but Nkomo demanded more.
 In contrast, some ZANU–PF figures argued that ZAPU should not have any seats in government, suggesting that Zimbabwe be converted into a one-party state.
 Tekere and Enos Nkala were particularly adamant that there should be a crackdown on ZAPU.
 After Nkala called for ZAPU to be violently crushed during a rally in Entumbane, street clashes between the two parties broke out in the city.

 In January 1981, Mugabe demoted Nkomo in a cabinet reshuffle; the latter warned that this would anger ZAPU supporters.
 In February, violence between ZAPU and ZANU–PF supporters broke out among the battalion stationed at Ntabazinduna, soon spreading to other army bases, resulting in 300 deaths.
 An arms cache featuring land mines and anti-aircraft missiles were then discovered at Ascot Farm, which was part-owned by Nkomo.
 Mugabe cited this as evidence that ZAPU were plotting a coup, an allegation that Nkomo denied.
 Likening Nkomo to "a cobra in the house", Mugabe sacked him from the government, and ZAPU-owned businesses, farms, and properties were seized.

 Members of both ZANLA and ZIPRA had deserted their positions and engaged in banditry.
-In Matabeleland, ZIPRA deserters who came to be known as "dissenters" engaged in robbery, holding up buses, and attacking farm houses, creating an environment of growing lawlessness.
+In Matabeleland, ZIPRA deserters who came to be known as "dissenters" engaged in robbery, holding up buses, and attacking farmhouses, creating an environment of growing lawlessness.
 These dissidents received support from South Africa through its Operation Mute, by which it hoped to further destabilise Zimbabwe.
 The government often conflated ZIPRA with the dissenters, although Nkomo denounced the dissidents and their South African supporters.
 Mugabe authorised the police and army to crack down on the Matabeleland dissenters, declaring that state officers would be granted legal immunity for any "extra-legal" actions they may perform while doing so.
-During 1982 he had established the Fifth Brigade, an elite armed force trained by the North Koreans; membership was drawn largely from Shona-speaking ZANLA soldiers and were answerable directly to Mugabe.
-In January 1983, the Fifth Brigade were deployed in the region, overseeing a campaign of beatings, arson, public executions, and massacres of those accused of being sympathetic to the dissidents.
+During 1982 he had established the 5th Brigade, a Zimbabwean army brigade trained by the North Koreans; membership was drawn largely from Shona-speaking ZANLA soldiers and were answerable directly to Mugabe.
+In January 1983, the 5th Brigade were deployed in the region, overseeing a campaign of beatings, arson, public executions, and massacres of those accused of being sympathetic to the dissidents.
 The scale of the violence was greater than that witnessed in the Rhodesian War.
 Interrogation centres were established where people were tortured.
 Mugabe acknowledged that civilians would be persecuted in the violence, claiming that "we can't tell who is a dissident and who is not."
 The ensuing events became known as the "Gukurahundi", a Shona word meaning "wind that sweeps away the chaff before the rains".